Variants of Lehmer's speculation for newforms: Abstract

 \section{Abstract}

-In the spirit of Lehmer's unresolved speculation on the nonvanishing of Ramanujan's tau-function, it is natural to ask whether a fixed integer is a value of $\tau(n)$ or is a Fourier coefficient $a_f(n)$ of any given newform $f(z)$.
-We offer a method, which applies to newforms with integer coefficients and trivial residual mod 2 Galois representation, that answers this question for odd integers.
-We determine infinitely many spaces for which the primes $3\leq \ell\leq 37$ are not absolute values of coefficients of newforms with integer coefficients.
-For $\tau(n)$ with $n>1$, we prove that and assuming GRH we show for primes $\ell$ that
+In the spirit of Lehmer's unresolved speculation on the nonvanishing of Ramanujan's tau-function, it is natural to ask whether a fixed integer $\alpha$ is a value of $\tau(n)$ or is a Fourier coefficient $a_f(n)$ of any given newform $f(z)$.
+We offer a method, which applies to newforms with integer coefficients and trivial residual mod 2 Galois representation, that answers this question for odd $\alpha$.
+We determine infinitely many spaces for which the ordinary primes $3\leq \ell\leq 37$ are not absolute values of coefficients of newforms with integer coefficients, and we obtain many explicit examples for $\tau(n)$.
 We also obtain sharp lower bounds for the number of prime factors of such newform coefficients.
-In the weight aspect, for powers of odd primes $\ell$, we prove that $\pm \ell^m$ is not a coefficient of any such newform $f$ with weight $2k>M^{\pm}(\ell,m)=O_{\ell}(m)$ and even level coprime to $\ell,$ where $M^{\pm}(\ell,m)$ is effectively computable.
+In the weight aspect, for powers of odd ordinary primes $\ell$, we prove that $\pm \ell^m$ is not a coefficient of any such newform $f$ with weight $2k>M^{\pm}(\ell,m)$ and even level coprime to $\ell,$ where $M^{\pm}(\ell,m)$ are effectively computable constants that are $O_{\ell}(m).$